WWE Road to WrestleMania X8: Match types

 WWE Road to WresteMania X8 features four different game modes, Exhibition, Championship Mode, pay-per-view mode and Gauntlet mode.
-The Championship allowed a player to play through a WWE "Season" from the day after WrestleMania X-Seven until WrestleMania X8 to challenge for various WWE championship.
+The Championship allowed a player to play through a WWE "Season" from the day after WrestleMania X-Seven until WrestleMania X8 to challenge for various WWE championships.
 The pay-per-view mode allowed the player to create a number of matches for a specific WWE PPV to play through.
 In the Gauntlet mode the player must survive against a set number of opponents, one match at a time.
 The game allows players to choose standard match options like one versus one, tag team matches as well as options such as lumberjack matches, with other wrestlers around the ring, Hardcore matches where weapons are allowed and even play a fifteen-man version of the Royal Rumble match as well as playing an eight-man King of the Ring tournament.
 Multiple players could play together, as many a four players if they all have the game cartridge and connect by using the GameLink cable.

 The roster for the game included only 15 wrestlers (a reduced number from the previous game's 24): Kurt Angle, Booker T, Edge, Christian, Bubba Ray Dudley, D-Von Dudley, Hulk Hogan, Chris Jericho, Kane, Kevin Nash.
 Rob Van Dam, The Rock, Triple H, Test and the Undertaker.
 Of the 15 wrestlers selected for the game only Kevin Nash had not actually wrestled at WrestleMania X8, but did appear on the show as he accompanied Scott Hall (who was released from the company during the game's development) for his match against Stone Cold Steve Austin (who also did not appear in the game, likely due to creative issues that year).
 Test was not part of the pay-per-view broadcast but did wrestle on the pre-show.